global-asp/asp-source/en/0045_the-clever-jackal-and-the-foolish-crow.md

 ##
 Jackal called with a huge smile,
-“Hello Crow!
+"Hello Crow!
 You're looking very good today.
 Your feathers look glossy and healthy.
-You must be taking very good care of yourself.”
+You must be taking very good care of yourself."

 ##
 Crow was very flattered to hear this.